 The name “love-lies-bleeding” is often used as a blanket term to describe ornamental amaranth, but this only describes one variety of the plant in the Amaranthus genus.
 You may also hear the terms “fountain plant” or “Joseph’s coat” used.
 Joseph’s coat also refers to a particular variety of amaranth, a type grown for its showy foliage rather than its insignificant flowers.

 Ornamental amaranth plants bear loads of tassel-shaped flowers that may droop like decorative chains or remain erect.
 Flowers are usually red to crimson, but you can find orange, yellow, and green types for the garden.
 Leaves may be as decorative as the plants, with some varieties featuring bronze or purple foliage.
-With varieties ranging from 20 inches to five feet or greater in the garden, you can populate the middle and back of the border with these showy gems.
+With varieties ranging from 20 inches to 5 feet or taller in the garden, you can populate the middle and back of the border with these showy gems.

 How to Plant Amaranth

 Ornamental amaranth is closely related to several common weeds, which hints to the easy cultivation and growth of this warm weather annual.
 Choose a sunny site with well-drained soil of average fertility.
-The plants thrive in a slightly acidic soil, with a pH range from 5.6-6.5.
+The plants thrive in slightly acidic soil, with a pH range from 5.6–6.5.
 If starting amaranth from seed, you can directly sow the seed outdoors after all danger of frost is past.
 It isn’t recommended to start the seeds indoors, because of the rapid rate of growth.
-When it’s time to thin the seedlings, add the tender young sprouts to your salads or stir fries.
+When it’s time to thin the seedlings, add the tender young sprouts to your salads or stir-fries.

 Amaranth Plant Care